RodolfoFerro/technical-test-w-flask/README.md

 4. [X] Create a login view with route `'/login'` asking for `Email` and `Password` (this field must have a mask).
 In case of correct login, the app must generate a session for the user.
    - [X] Login view
    - [X] Generate a session
-5. [ ] Create a view with route `'/users'` which should show a table with all registered users.
+5. [X] Create a view with route `'/users'` which should show a table with all registered users.
 It must contain an action button to delete the user, and a column with an icon for the gender.
    - [Male icon](https://cdn3.iconfinder.com/data/icons/fatcow/32x32_0560/male.png)
    - [Female icon](https://cdn3.iconfinder.com/data/icons/fatcow/32/female.png)
    - [Other icon](https://cdn3.iconfinder.com/data/icons/i-am-who-i-am/100/3-256.png)
 6. [ ] Create a view with route `'/users?filter={name}'` (`name` could be only text), which must show a table with registered users whose full name includes the sent characters by the `name` parameter.
-7. [ ] Create a view with route `'/user/{id}'` (`id` could be only a number), which should show the datailed user corresponding to the `id` variable, _in case it exists_.
+7. [ ] Create a view with route `'/user/{id}'` (`id` could be only a number), which should show the detailed user corresponding to the `id` variable, _in case it exists_.
 Otherwise, return a `404` screen for that route.
 8. [X] Create a `Role` model with properties:
    - `Integer ID PK` (_self-increasing_)
    - `String Name (30)`